 - Avoid contact sports if you have had disk disease with compression of the spinal cord.

 - Remove throw rugs and other obstacles from the floor.

-- Install a night-light near stairs and your bed.
+- Install a night light near the stairs and your bed.

 - Install handrails in the tub and shower.

-- Rise slowly from a sitting or lying position.
+- Rise slowly from a seated or lying position.